Montgomery, Texas: Places

 Ling-Chieh "Louis" Kung, the nephew of Soong Mei-ling, built an underground bunker in Montgomery, which was completed in 1982.
 Kung took money that he made from the success of the Westland Oil Development Corp. in the 1970s and used it to build the bunker, since he feared that the Soviet Union or the People's Republic of China would launch nuclear weapons towards the United States.
-Kung bought hundreds of acres of cow pasture on the outskirts of Montgomery and secretly began building the bunker.
-The two story, 40000 sqft bunker could house at least 700 people; Kung intended to have the bunker house his employees, their families, and others in case of a two-month emergency.
+Kung bought hundreds of acres of pasture on the outskirts of Montgomery and secretly began building the bunker.
+The two-story, 40000 sqft bunker could house at least 700 people; Kung intended to have the bunker house his employees, their families, and others in case of a two-month emergency.
 Melanie Trottmann of The Wall Street Journal stated that the bunker "was a source of intrigue and gossip for the town of Montgomery."
 After the oil bust in the 1980s, Kung lost the title to the property; Kung died in 1996.
 Trottman said that the bunker "sat frozen in time" until a group of investors bought the property.
-The facility, now called "Westland Bunker," serves as a data storage center for businesses.
+The facility, now called "Westland Bunker", serves as a data storage center for businesses.
 The facility also contains office space that corporations can use in the event of a disaster.